ChengGuo2000/Learning-Notes_LLM-from-Scratch/chapter-5-learn/chapter-5-notes.md

     - **Temperature** equal to 1 is the same as not using any temperature scaling.
 - **Top-k Sampling** combined with probabilistic sampling and temperature scaling can improve the text generation results.
 In **top-k sampling**, we can restrict the sampled tokens to the top-k most likely tokens and exclude all other tokens from the selection process by masking their probability scores with a `-inf` mask.
 It replaces all the nonselected logits with negative infinity, so when computing softmax, the probability scores of all non-top-k tokens are 0 and the probabilities of top-k tokens sum up to 1.
 - Lower temperature and lower top-k can be applied when we need an accurate answer, like generating code or official documents.
 Higher temperature and higher top-k can be applied when we need creativity, like writing fictions.
 We can force deterministic behavior through settting top_k to None or 1 and setting temperature to None or 0.

-## Load pretrained weights
-- Adaptive optimizers such as **AdamW** store additional parameters for each model weight. **AdamW** uses historical data to adjust learning rates for each model parameter dynamically.
-Without it, the optimizer resets, and the model may learn suboptimally or even fail to converge properly, which means it will lose the ability to generate coherent text.
-So, when saving a model's state_dict, we should also save the state_dict of the optimizer for future pretraining.

 ## Useful Links
 - [LLM Visualization](https://bbycroft.net/llm)